openreachtech/eslint-plugin-openreachtech/documents/rules/en/no-unexpected-multiline.md

 ## Rule Details

-* Here's a summary of why require this rule.
+* Here's a summary of why this rule is required.

 ### Unexpected Multiline Expression

-* One problem with operating with the no semicolon rule is that the unexpected generation of multi-line expressions.
+* Code without semicolons may produce unexpected multi-line expressions.

 * Examples